frankduncan/docgen/resources/success1.md

 NOARGS runs all the things against a file and returns as soon as the first func error is found.

+## Condition TEST-CONDITION

+Simple documentation.

+For a simple condition.

 ## Function **VALUES-RESULT**

 #### Syntax: